algolia/kubernetes-hands-on/07-deployment/README.md

 simple-deployment   2         2         2            2           2m
 ```

-Firstly, k8s created a `deployment`.
+Firstly, Kubernetes created a `deployment`.
 We see a lot of 2s.
 It is the number of replicas that are available.
 Let's have a look at the pods we have running:

 ```bash
 $ kubectl get pod